Phased Ranking

 Using a global-phase expression

-Using a rank expressions configured as a global-phase in the rank-profile section of a schema, you can add a ranking phase that will run in the stateless container after gathering the best hits from the content node phases; this can be used instead of or in addition to second-phase ranking.
+Using a rank expression configured as a global-phase in the rank-profile section of a schema, you can add a ranking phase that will run in the stateless container after gathering the best hits from the content node phases; this can be used instead of or in addition to second-phase ranking.
 The global-phase can also perform cross-hit normalization to combine unrelated scoring methods.

 By default, global-phase ranking runs on the 100 globally best hits for a schema; this can be tuned in the rank-profile using rerank-count or per-query using the ranking.globalPhase.rerankCount query property.